camha91/19-virtual-dressing-room/README.md

 ## Project Description

+-   The user can try on different clothes virtually by clicking the try-on button.
-This project using redux to render items accordingly to that tab.
-When button tryon is clicked, the item will move to dressing room to replace the previous item on model using animation spring.
+-   After the try-on button is clicked, the item will move across the web page from the drawer to be fitted on the model in the dressing room.

+## Features

+-   Written in modern React, only functional components with hooks.
+-   Used state management Redux.
+-   Used React Spring for animation.

 ## Available Scripts